nain415/td2/README.md

 ##### Dealing with Legacy Data from the API and 504 Errors!

 Major issues that I faced came from both data with missing fields, and error data resulting from an overloaded API server.
 To meet these challenges, defensive code, try-catch structures, and some detailed comments are present in td2.py's code.

+##### Legion TD 2
+[Legion TD 2](https://legiontd2.com) is "an infinitely replayable multiplayer and single-player tower defense.
+[Where players defend] against waves of enemies and destroy the enemy's king before they destroy yours.
+Legion TD 2 is a one-of-a-kind game of tactics, teamwork, and prediction.
+[Players may party] as 1-8 players.
+(AutoAttack Games, 2022)"

 ##### References & Links: